-None of the Premium Stabilization Programs are expected to have a material impact on the Condensed Consolidated Financial Statements.
+None of the Premium Stabilization Programs have had a material impact on the Condensed Consolidated Financial Statements.

 All other accounting policies disclosed in Note 2 of Notes to the Consolidated Financial Statements in Part II, Item 8, "Financial Statements" in the 2013 10-K remain unchanged.